timmcginley/41934/Assignments/A2/README.md

 ## Activity Completion

-## ideas
+## Ideas
-* I would be really interested to see if we could change values in an SVG file and use this to edit and append the information in drawings.
+* How could we change values in an SVG file and use this to edit and append the information in drawings.
+* Hwo could future students in [Advanced Building Design] use your tool

 <!-- links -->